reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 persisted
 ^^^^^^^^^

-List any classes that own a part of a database schema in the "persisted" entry.
+List any classes that own a part of a database schema in the "persisted" list.
 Each item in this list is a string, in the format of an `entry point object reference`_\:

 .. code-block:: ini

    [options]
    component =
-     {
+     [tool.reahl-component]
-       "persisted": [
+       persisted = [
          "my.one.package:PersistedClass1",
-         "my.other.package:PersistedClass2
+         "my.other.package:PersistedClass2"
        ]
-     }

 .. _setup_cfg_versions: